-The newly formed 366 Battery, including Dunkirk survivors and new recruits, photographed in Devon in 1941.
+The re-formed 366 Battery, including Dunkirk survivors and new recruits, photographed in Devon in 1941.
 Image from RA archives.

-The few remaining men of 367 Battery were joined by 504 and 518 Battery’s, they were equipped with 25-pounder field guns and kept the designation 140th Regiment, R.A.
+The few remaining men of the original 367 Battery were joined by 504 and 518 Batteries, they were equipped with 25-pounder field guns and this new force kept the designation 140th Field Regiment, R.A.

 Officers of reformed 367 Battery, Bournemouth, May 1941.

 Back row (L-R): 2nd Lt.
 R. E. Bodenham; 2nd Lt.
 Graham Leaman; 2nd Lt P. Blampied; 2nd Lt.
 E. O. Edwards; 2nd Lt.
 A. Lavender; 2nd Lt.
 A.R.
 Foxwell